SFOE/BFE-Chatbot-Joule-Verne/README.md

 - **Virtual Private Cloud (VPC)**
   Provides network isolation with private and public subnets across two Availability Zones (AZs)

+   > [!NOTE]
-  > ℹ️ Deployment spans two AZs for ensuring high availability.
+   > Deployment spans two AZs for ensuring high availability.

 - **Load Balancer (ALB)**
   - Located in public subnets, distributes incoming traffic to ECS tasks [^2]
   - Present in both AZs for high availability
   - Associated Security Group: allows inbound traffic on port 443 from CloudFront

+   > [!TIP]
-   > ℹ️ Another option for the ALB would be to put it in a private subnet for enhanced security.
+   > Another option for the ALB would be to put it in a private subnet for enhanced security.
 If doing this, a NAT Gateway should also be added so that it can communicate through a secure internet connexion the tokens to Cognito.
 It was decided to opt for this public option as it is still safe and including a NAT Gateway is more expensive

 - **Elastic Container Service (ECS) using Fargate**[^3]
   - Runs Docker containers inside private subnets for security